Youssef-Ahmed73/autonomous_strawberry_harvester_ROS2/README.md

 The system is designed for flexibility: you can launch the robot in simulation (with Gazebo and full perception stack) or on real hardware.
 Communication between components is handled via ROS 2 topics and services, with clear conventions for frames and topic names.
 Synchronization between perception and planning is achieved using message filters and approximate time policies, ensuring robust operation even with sensor delays.

-Key architectural goals:
-- Decouple perception, planning, and actuation for easy testing and extension
-- Support both simulation and real hardware with minimal launch changes
-- Maintain clear frame and topic conventions for reliable integration
-- Enable AI-driven perception and planning by exposing all sensor and state data in standard ROS 2 formats

-This modular design allows future contributors to extend any layer (e.g., swap in a new vision model, add a new controller, or change the robot geometry) with minimal impact on the rest of the stack.

 ## Pre-installing configuration
 Before you download the repo make sure you: